 - Avocado (for healthy fats)

-- Hummus or a dressing made from lemon juice and olive oil (for extra vitamin C)
+- Hummus or a dressing made from lemon juice and olive oil (for additional vitamin C)

 Preparation:

-- Cook the quinoa or millet according to the packet instructions.
+- Cook quinoa or millet according to package instructions.

-- Briefly steam leafy vegetables or use raw.
+- Briefly steam or use raw leafy greens.

 - Arrange all the ingredients in a bowl.